-5.2 These limits will also apply to supranationals (international organisations whereby member states transcend national boundaries or interests to share in the decision-making and vote on issues pertaining to the wider grouping).
-An example of a supranational is the European Investment Bank.

-- 5.3 Fitch have downgraded the UK's sovereign rating to AA+.
+- 5.2 These limits will also apply to supranationals (international organisations whereby member states transcend national boundaries or interests to share in the decision-making and vote on issues pertaining to the wider grouping).
+An example of a supranational is the European Investment Bank. - 5.3 Fitch and S&P have set the UK's sovereign rating at AA and Moodys have set it at AA2.
 Therefore, to ensure the continued use of UK institutions that fall within our investment criteria, the country sovereign rating limits exclude the UK.
-The limit will therefore remain at £20 million for all counterparties where the parent company is registered in the UK. - Where the parent company of a bank is not registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1 but that bank's UK operations are ring-fenced to the UK (as is the case for Santander UK), if these banks are included in the counterparty list they will have a counterparty limit of £20 million. - £20 million is 4.8% of the authority's estimated 2015/2016 gross revenue expenditure of £418m. £5m is slightly more than 1% of the estimated gross revenue expenditure. - 5.6 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank Plc) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society
+The limit will therefore remain at £20 million for all counterparties where the parent company is registered in the UK. - Where the parent company of a bank is not registered in a country with a sovereign rating from Fitch and S&P of AAA or AA+ or a sovereign rating from Moody's of Aaa or Aa1 but that bank's UK operations are ring-fenced to the UK (as is the case for Santander UK), if these banks are included in the counterparty list they will have a counterparty limit of £20 million. - £20 million is 29% of the authority's estimated amount of investments for 2018/19 of £70m. £5m is 7% of the estimated investments.
+These are upper limits and would only be fully used in exceptional circumstances as, under normal circumstances, diversification is sought to reduce counterparty risk.
+These limits are deemed appropriate by our Treasury Management advisers.

+- 5.6 To minimise counterparty risk, the limit on any investment with a bank or building society (with the exception of the Council's bank which is currently Barclays Bank) will be determined in the following way: - consider the country in which the parent company of the bank or building society is registered - use the sovereign rating of that country to apply the limits above - consider the cumulative balance of funds already held in various investment products with that bank or building society - consider the cumulative balance of funds already held in various investment products for any related group of financial institutions - determine the remaining amount that can be placed with that bank or building society